Beast12/whorang-integration/README.md

 - **Repository**: [WhoRang Add-on](https://github.com/Beast12/whorang-addon) (includes manual build instructions)
 - **Benefits**: Full control, custom modifications

+## 🆕 New to Home Assistant?

+If you're new to Home Assistant, here are some key concepts to understand:

+### 🏠 What is Home Assistant?
+Home Assistant is an open-source home automation platform that allows you to control and monitor smart devices in your home.

+### 🔌 What are Integrations?
+Integrations connect Home Assistant to external services or devices.
+WhoRang is an integration that adds AI-powered doorbell monitoring to your Home Assistant.

+### 📊 What are Entities?
+Entities are the building blocks of Home Assistant - they represent sensors, switches, cameras, etc. WhoRang creates 19+ entities to monitor your doorbell system.

+### 🤖 What are Automations?
+Automations allow Home Assistant to automatically perform actions based on triggers.
+For example, send a notification when someone rings your doorbell.

+### 📱 What are Dashboards?
+Dashboards are customizable interfaces where you can view and control your entities.
+WhoRang includes a sophisticated face management dashboard.

+**Ready to get started?** Follow the steps below!

 ## 🚀 Quick Start

 ### Step 1: Install Backend